chipguyhere/RuggedPaxCompanion/README.md

 9. The ability to use the free Arduino IDE software to make modifications to the firmware (or create your own) with intermediate-level Arduino programming experience

+# Installing in a Paxton ACU cabinet

+1. The Paxton ACU board attaches to the cabinet via a mounting plate and four plastic standoffs.
+Remove these standoffs from the mounting plate.

+2. Attach the four supplied *brass* #6-32 standoffs to Paxton's mounting plate, and secure them in place with the nylon nuts provided.

+3. Re-attach the mounting plate into the Paxton cabinet.

+4. Hold the Companion board onto the mounting plate, lining up the holes in the Companion board with the brass standoffs.

+5. Use the four *white plastic* standoffs (provided) to mount the Companion board into the enclosure.
+   Finger tighten.

+6. Use the four screws to attach the ACU to the plastic standoffs.

+7. Ensure correct fit, and that the cabinet door still closes with the additional circuit board installed.

+8. Wire the power supply (12 volts) into the top right corner (2-position) connector of the Companion board (at a minimum), observing correct polarity.
+Any other things you wire to the Companion board will depend on your choice of enabled features.

 # Setup